kmgowda/SBK/README.md

 tar -xvf ./build/distributions/sbk.tar -C ./run
 ```

-7.  to invoke the benchmarking of the your driver you have issue the parameters "-class < your driver name>"
+7. To invoke the benchmarking of the your driver you have issue the parameters "-class < your driver name>"

 Example: For pulsar driver
 ```